chenz16/AdvancedLaneFind_Submission/README.md

 The code for this step is contained in the function of camera_cal() in the ../Code/process.py

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the camera_cal folder.
-Assume each chessboard is in a flat plane therfore z is set as 0.
+Assume each chessboard is in a flat plane therefore z is set as 0.
 Then the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: